Touching Soap Films

 Introduction

 Fig 1.
 Kalle watching soap bubbles.
-Buildings have light-weight roofs constructed in the shape of soap films.
-Video (8.6MB, 2.3MB)
+Buildings have light-weight roofs in the shape of soap films.
+Video ( 8.6MB, 2.3MB)

 A magical fascination arises from seeing colorful soap bubbles flying in the wind.
 The observer is immediately attracted while watching the beautiful creations and he can imagine touching them with a satisfying childlike curiosity.
 Yet behind these aesthetically pleasing shapes lie deep mathematical problems, as well as practical applications in architecture, physics and chemistry - which one can understand and appreciate, in spite of their complexity, via the amusing story that unfolds in this video.